How Much Gap Is Accepted For Study In Australia

 A stronger explanation would be:

 The second version does not hide the gap.
-It gives it a purpose.
+It gives it a reason.

 Should Your University SOP and Visa Explanation Be Different?